We believe that everyone who works for Dr. Martens or wears our boots should be part of a community where they feel accepted and included.

 Diversity, Equity & Inclusion

-Diversity Equity & Inclusion (DE&I) is firmly on our agenda it is a part of who we are as a business and as a brand.
+Diversity Equity & Inclusion (DE&I) is firmly on our agenda.
+It is a part of who we are as a business and as a brand.
 We have been on an important journey in how we evolve and continue to embed DE&I at Dr. Martens.
 Making sure that we are continuously improving our processes and investing in ongoing education for all.
 Redefining how we attract talent and creating spaces for discussion and movement around gender and race.

 This is our DE&I strategy.